trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Re-Routing CFDsCopy Location

 IB does not provide market data for certain types of instruments, such as  stock CFDs and forex CFDs.
-If a stock CFD or forex CFD is entered into a TWS watchlist, TWS will automatically display market data for the  underlying ticker and show a ‘U’ icon next to the instrument name to  indicate that the data is for the underlying instrument.
+If a stock CFD or forex CFD is entered into a TWS watchlist, TWS will automatically display market data for the  underlying ticker and show a Ã¢â‚¬ËœUÃ¢â‚¬â„¢ icon next to the instrument name to  indicate that the data is for the underlying instrument.

-From the  API, when level 1 or level 2 market data is requested for a stock CFD or a forex CFD, a callback is made to the functions  EWrapper.rerouteMktDataReq or EWrapper.rerouteMktDepthReq respectively  with details about the underlying instrument in IB’s database which does have market data.
+From the  API, when level 1 or level 2 market data is requested for a stock CFD or a forex CFD, a callback is made to the functions  EWrapper.rerouteMktDataReq or EWrapper.rerouteMktDepthReq respectively  with details about the underlying instrument in IBÃ¢â‚¬â„¢s database which does have market data.

 #### EWrapper.rerouteMktDataReq (